 Like the earlier post, this list owes a tremendous debt to explore.org.
 Thanks also to people who’ve been leaving recommendations in the comments.
-I second the Katmai bears (cam not active for the season yet, though you can see highlights) and have included an albatross cam below as well.
+I second the Katmai bears and all of the brown bear cams you can access on that page.
+I’ve also included an albatross cam below as well.
 This one from New Zealand.
 I’m still on the hunt for a good reptile cam.

 Scroll for more nature cams below.

 They had me at “Swamp Cam.”
 Confession: The St. Augustine Alligator Farm Zoological Park is one of our family favorites to visit whenever we’re back home.
 It’s near where both my husband and I grew up and our extended families still live.
 This is my “homesick cam” because, well, it’s the sound of home.

 It also showcases the spectacular rookery within the park that is a sanctuary for roseate spoonbills, endangered wood storks, cattle egrets and other birds that nest in its trees.
 Why do birds flock (sorry) here?
 In a word, alligators.
 Because of all the gators in the waters below the trees, there is little fear that raccoons, opossums or other tree-climbing Florida predators will run the gauntlet of toothy reptiles to get to the eggs and nestlings.

 I could probably fill an entire post with links to eagle cams alone — even the most cursory search for “Eagle Cams” will fill your results with lots of streaming eagle goodness.